-Residents and businesses have been asked for their views on changes to rules that can help to stop people causing problems in areas of Stafford Borough.
-New national legislation came in to force in October 2014 that places restrictions on, for example, where people can drink alcohol or the number of dogs a person can walk at any one time.
+A PSPO can help tackle problems in areas of our borough.
+For example it can place restrictions on where people can drink alcohol or the number of dogs a person can walk at any one time.

 Challenging the validity of a Public Spaces Protection Order (PSPO)